Comprehensive Nuclear-Test-Ban Treaty: A comprehensive ban

+Partially pressured by the protests causing the shutdown of the Semipalatinsk Test Site, in October 1991, the Soviet Union announced another unilateral testing moratorium.
+Three days before its expiration, George H. W. Bush signed into law a reciprocal testing moratorium.
+President Bill Clinton later repeatedly extended this until the 1996 Treaty signature opening.

+The Treaty was adopted by the United Nations General Assembly on 10 September 1996.
+It opened for signature in New York on 24 September 1996.
+The United States was the first nation to sign the treaty.
+Ratification by the US Senate was delayed by almost three years.
+On 13 October 1999, the resolution to ratify the CTBT, including an amendment of six safeguards, was defeated by a 51-48 vote, mostly along party lines.
+Unlike previous nuclear treaties, which had weeks of committee hearings and days of floor consideration, the CTBT received zero committee hearing and 18 hours of floor consideration.
+It was the first security-related treaty to be rejected by the Senate since the Treaty of Versailles, 80 years prior.

+In the aftermath, and leadup to the 2000 United States presidential election, Republican candidates such as George W. Bush and John McCain voiced their opposition to the CTBT, but support for the testing moratorium.
+Following Bush's election victory, there was speculation testing would resume, pointing to the CTBT's "supreme national interest" provision where nations may withdraw if they feel their security is threatened by deteriorating warheads.

+In October 2023, Russian president Vladimir Putin stated that since the United States had not ratified the CTBT, consideration could be given to withdrawing Russia's ratification of the treaty.
+Later in the month, a law revoking ratification of the CTBT was passed by the Russian parliament.
+On 2 November, Putin officially signed into law the withdrawal of ratification of the treaty.

 Negotiations

 Given the political situation prevailing in the subsequent decades, little progress was made in nuclear disarmament until the end of the Cold War in 1991.
 Parties to the PTBT held an amendment conference that year to discuss a proposal to convert the Treaty into an instrument banning all nuclear-weapon tests.
 With strong support from the UN General Assembly, negotiations for a comprehensive test-ban treaty began in 1993.

 Adoption

 Extensive efforts were made over the next three years to draft the Treaty text and its two annexes.
 However, the Conference on Disarmament, in which negotiations were being held, did not succeed in reaching consensus on the adoption of the text.
 Under the direction of Prime Minister John Howard and Foreign Minister Alexander Downer, Australia then sent the text to the United Nations General Assembly in New York, where it was submitted as a draft resolution.
 On 10 September 1996, the Comprehensive Test-Ban Treaty (CTBT) was adopted by a large majority, exceeding two-thirds of the General Assembly's Membership.